-Undoubtedly, a relationship breakup will prompt some degree of self-analysis, and self-care is important for recovery.
-However, we must not spend too much time ‘soul searching’ as this will prevent us from moving on.
+A relationship breakup will prompt self-analysis when self-care is important for recovery.
+Don’t spend too much time soul-searching because this will prevent you from moving forward.

 Why Can’t I Sleep After a Breakup?

-Four factors can make sleep particularly tricky after a breakup:
+These factors can make getting sleep difficult after a breakup:

-- Thoughts – Perhaps you can’t stop recalling happy memories, or you’re spending hours trying to understand how your partner could have betrayed you.
-Ruminating thoughts often get worse in the evening, and this can make it hard to fall asleep.
+Perhaps you can’t stop recalling happy memories or spend hours trying to understand how your ex could have betrayed you.
+Ruminating thoughts often worsen in the evening, making it harder to fall asleep.

-- Emotions – After a breakup, it’s common to be racked with guilt or shook-up by anger.
-These overwhelming emotional experiences are tough to process so are not conducive to a restful night’s sleep.
+After a breakup, it’s common to be racked with guilt or shaken by anger.
+These overwhelming emotional responses are hard to process and aren’t conducive to restful sleep.

-- Behaviors – Breaking up with a partner is like quitting an addictive substance ‘cold turkey.’
-Perhaps this is why we often turn to addictive substances to fill the void.
-Ultimately, these substances disturb our sleep further.
+Breaking up with a partner is like quitting an addictive substance cold turkey.
+Perhaps this is why we often turn to addictive substances to fill the void, and these substances disturb our sleep further.

 Feeling Lost After a Breakup

-As we’ll explore, developing new routines is vital for improving sleep because new routines help to ‘ground’ us when we’re feeling lost.
+Developing new routines is vital for improving sleep because they help ground us when we feel lost.

-According to psychologists, there are two types of ‘thought responses’ that most of us will experience following a traumatic experience.
+According to psychologists, most of us will experience two types of responses to traumatic experiences.
 You need to challenge and reframe these thoughts.

 See if you can recognize either of these in yourself:

-One of the significant causes of stress after a break-up is the threat to one’s locus of control.
-This is our perceived ability to cope with whatever life throws at us – emotionally, financially, practically or otherwise.
+One of the causes of stress after a breakup is the threat to your locus of control.
+This is our perceived ability to cope emotionally, financially, or practically with whatever life throws at us.

-As we’ll explore, stress and anxiety management can help you to keep bad dreams under control.
-Moreover, if you’re having recurring bad dreams about an ex-partner, this suggests you’re pushing away feelings about your breakup, rather than processing them.
-The nine steps below describe ways to process and move on from your breakup, which should limit the frequency of uncomfortable nightmares.
+As we’ll explore, stress and anxiety management can help keep bad dreams under control.
+Moreover, if you’ve recurring bad dreams about an ex-partner, this suggests you’re pushing away feelings about your breakup rather than processing them.

 Break Up Withdrawal Symptoms